ArnimTaliyan/elevate-task01-java-calculator/README.md

 ---

 ## End Note
-This was completed as part of a Java Developer Internship Task at Elevate Labs, focused on building real-world Java development experience from scratch.
+This was completed as part of a Java Developer Internship Task at Elevate Labs, focused on building real-world Java application development experience from scratch.